tellowkrinkle/ponscripter-fork/docs/tutorial.md

 If you are looking to modify a different ponscripter game, information here may be somewhat inaccurate, as it's written with Ryukishi's programming oddities in mind.

+# Useful Tools

+Due to the size of the game scripts, you will need a text editor which can handle large files.
+Visual Studio Code works quite well, and works with the syntax highlighter below.

+If you use Visual Studio Code, we have created a mostly working syntax highlighter for ponscripter - [instructions on installing here](https://github.com/07th-mod/script-syntax-highlighters).

 # The basics